codefresh-io/pkg/log/README.md

     ctx = log.WithLogger(ctx, lgr)

-	log.SetDefault(lgr) // if no context is provided to log.G() you will get this logger
+	log.SetDefault(lgr) // if no context is provided to log.G() or the context does
+                        // not have a logger attached, you will get this logger.

 	cmd := root.New(ctx)
 	lgr.AddPFlags(cmd) // adds the logger flags to the command